TAP TO CALL 401.467.2300

 • Information from your financial institution (a checking or savings account number and routing number) if you want direct deposit of your benefits.

-The disability report may be the most important part of your application.
+The disability report may be the most crucial part of your application.
 This is where you must convince the SSA that you have a severe disability that causes significant impairment.
 This report needs to include:

 • Name and contact information of doctors providing treatment of your condition.